 insurance is not required).

-Copies of the new FEMA FIRM maps are available online in PDF format (the links are listed below under FEMA Information).
+Copies of the current FEMA FIRM maps are available online in PDF format (the links are listed below under FEMA Information).

 The FIRM maps and the Title 34 Flood Damage Prevention Ordinance was adopted on April 6, 2009.
 Ordinance

-Federal law requires that a flood insurance policy be obtained as a condition of a federally-backed mortgage or loan that is secured by the building, however everyone can, and should, have flood insurance.
-Even if you don't live in a designated flood zone you can purchase flood insurance if your community participates in the National Flood Insurance Program (NFIP).
+Federal law requires that a flood insurance policy be obtained on all properties located within certain flood zones when a federally-backed mortgage or loan is secured by the building.
+However, everyone can, and should, have flood insurance.
+Even if you don't live in a designated flood zone, you can purchase flood insurance.
 Any property can get flooded, and anyone can buy flood insurance.
 Flood damage is not covered by a standard homeowner's insurance policy.
 You can protect your home and contents with flood insurance.